bitpay/wallet/README.md

 Copay depends on [Bitcore Wallet Service](https://github.com/bitpay/bitcore-wallet-service) (BWS) for blockchain information, networking and Copayer synchronization.
 A BWS instance can be setup and operational within minutes or you can use a public instance like `https://bws.bitpay.com`.
 Switching between BWS instances is very simple and can be done with a click from within Copay.
 BWS also allows Copay to interoperate with other wallets like [Bitcore Wallet CLI] (https://github.com/bitpay/bitcore-wallet).

+## Hardware Wallets Support

+Copay supports Ledger and Trezor hardware wallets.
+The support is only available only on Chrome App.
+Ledger supports is only aviable on multisig wallets,  Trezor, both in multisig and non-multisig wallets.

+To create or join a wallet using a hardware device go to

+  Add Wallet -> Create or Join -> Advanced options -> Wallet Seed -> select Trezor or Ledger

+Both devices support multiple accounts, so you can use then for multiple wallets.
+Select the account and the click on create or join.

+It is also possible to import an wallet from a device using:
+  Add Wallet -> Import -> Hardware wallet

+Here it is also necesary to select the account number.

+When creating or joining a wallet, Copay will ask for two public keys for the device.
+One public keys is used for the wallet itself and the other is used as entropy source to create a private / public key pair for signing request to the Wallet Service.

+Everytime you need to sign a transaction, the device will be needed to performe the signature.
+Follow the screen instructions after clicking the `send` or `accept` buttons.

+Finally, in case you loose the device and you have the 24 words seed for the device, you can recover access to your funds using Copay, see: https://github.com/bitpay/copay/blob/master/backupRecovery.md#hardware-wallets

 ## Translations
 Copay uses standard gettext PO files for translations and [Crowdin](https://crowdin.com/project/copay) as the front-end tool for translators.
 To join our team of translators, please create an account at [Crowdin](https://crowdin.com) and translate the Copay documentation and application text into your native language.